itsjavi/fontawesome-iconpicker/README.md

 Generic jQuery plugin template for building pickers using Bootstrap popovers, fully customizable with a powerful base API.

-## Popover placement extensions

-This plugin extends Popover adding new placement options to the existing ones, so all the possibilities are:

-* top, right, bottom, left
-* topRight, bottomRight, bottomLeft, topLeft
-* rightTop, rightBottom, leftBottom, leftTop

 ## Instantiation

 You can call the plugin in several ways: